31 Mar 2021

 Jointly funded by WWF-Australia, the City of Greater Bendigo, and the Department of Environment, Land, Water,and Planning, the system was installed in December 2020 in the tree canopy in Bendigo's Rosalind Park, which is home to an important breeding colony of grey-headed flying foxes.
 When the temperature and humidity reach certain levels, aerial sprinklers automatically switch on, giving the flying foxes and their surrounding vegetation a light shower.

-Over three days from 23-25 January, when temperatures in the park climbed as high as 41 degrees, no flying fox deaths were recorded.
-Researchers from WSP Australia and staff from the City of Greater Bendigo found that the sprinklers kept the test zone 2 degrees cooler and saved the animals considerable heat stress.
+Over three days from 23-25 January, when temperatures in the park climbed as high as 41 degrees Celsius, no flying fox deaths were recorded.
+Researchers from WSP Australia and staff from the City of Greater Bendigo found that the sprinklers kept the test zone three degrees Celsius cooler and saved the animals considerable heat stress.

 Sadly, many of the casualties during these events are young flying foxes (known as pups) and their lactating mothers, whose energy levels are already depleted due to nursing.
 Their deaths can be a huge blow to the recovery of populations because females only give birth to one pup each year.